RyanButler53/CRLadder2.1/README.md

 # CrLadder2.0
 Updated and highly optimized version of my original CR ladder simulation

 **Note: This project is actively being developed.
-Project will be set to private soon and a full release will hopefully be out by october.
-There are issues and incomplete features**
+There are issues and incomplete features, no support for path of legends yet either.**

 ### Features and Key Improvements: